Compare · Safeguard vs Chainguard

 Image hardening is one part of the problem

 Chainguard fixes the base image.
-Safeguard covers the rest: source code, dependencies 100 levels deep, IaC, build, CI/CD, and the resulting container.
+Safeguard covers the rest: source code, dependencies with deep transitive dependency analysis, IaC, build, CI/CD, and the resulting container.
 Your application can have a clean base and still ship a vulnerable function that's reachable from an HTTP entry point — Safeguard catches that.

 Griffin reasoning for app-code CVEs